 What if I can’t use a cell phone at my work location to authenticate for these solutions?

 Your organization may have been enabled for other authentication options such as a Security Question or hardware token (YubiKey).
 Email Project_ID@delaware.gov if you don’t see these options when you register for a Delaware ID.
 You can add a security question as an option for authentication on myDelaware.

-Will this ID.Delaware Single Sign-On solutions and the need to authenticate with a factor (MFA) only apply to VPN/remote access or will it be used for network login?
+Will Single Sign-On solutions and the need to authenticate with a factor (MFA) only apply to VPN/remote access or will it be used for network login?

 This is a layer of security in front of your network login and enterprise applications such as Outlook.
 You won’t see it in action if you log in when you are inside the network (from your office in a state facility, for example).
 You may only be prompted for MFA when you are outside the network, if you log in from someplace the system doesn’t recognize, or if you change your password.

 ID.Delaware is asking me to change my password?
 What happens if I do?

-How will it affect applications my organization has developed that use network credentials?
+How will these single sign-on solutions affect applications my organization has developed that use network credentials?

 How will this change affect Microsoft 365?

-For workers who already transitioned to Microsoft 365 and enrolled in MFA, they will transition to the Delaware ID solution which will perform authentication, replacing the old MFA.
-Workers will access email and Microsoft 365 applications without MFA while within the State network and use ID.Delaware for MFA when outside the State network.
-This change is anticipated to happen September 25.
+Workers will access email and Microsoft 365 applications without MFA while connecting from within the State network and use ID.Delaware for MFA when logging in from outside the State network.

 How does an organization request that an application be onboarded to one or both of these single sign-on solutions?

-Your organization’s IRM and Customer Engagement Specialist will work together in the coming months to identify applications to be transitioned to the new solution (either ID.Delaware or myDelaware).
+Your organization’s IRM and Partner Services Engagement Specialist will work together in the coming months to identify applications to be transitioned to the new solution (either ID.Delaware or myDelaware).
 Your organization can initiate a ServiceNow process that will include completing a questionnaire for each candidate application your organization has.

-Will DTI or the business manage worker access to a business’ special applications?
+Will DTI or the business manage access to a business’ special applications?

-Business owners can manage who among their workers have access to a business’ applications that are onboarded to, and protected by, single sign-on.
+Business owners can manage who, among their workers or other users, have access to a business’ applications that are onboarded to, and protected by, single sign-on.

 Will there be a cost to organizations for employees to use this new solution?

-There is no cost for our agency partners associated with this transition during this coming fiscal year (FY2021).
-It has been added in the proposed end-user Core Services package as a piece of the security cost for inclusion in the new Shared Services cost model to be phased in/adopted in FY2022.
-It is anticipated that there will be a rate differential between centralized and non-centralized organizations.
-There will be further discussions with organizations after OMB has approved the Shared Services cost model.
+The cost for our agency partners is associated with enterprise security.
+It has been added in the proposed Secure End User Services package as a piece of the security cost for inclusion in the new Shared Services cost model.

 I already registered on id.delaware.gov do I need to register again for access to Office 365 or any other applications through id.delaware.gov?